UFC: Israel Adesanya confident he's already a better fighter than Anderson Silva

 "Sometimes I feel like a vessel, and player one keeps playing with me.
 I don't know who or what put me in this position – people say God, people say a higher power – but literally the way I'm playing this game right now, I'm playing it with cheat codes.

-"Never underestimate anyone, (but) never overestimate then.
+"Never underestimate anyone, (but) never overestimate them.
 He's just another bloke with gloves on.
 He bleeds, cries, (and) when I punch him he will feel it."

 The Kiwi hasn't been without his critics in his rapid rise through the UFC rankings, however.
 After his bout against Marvin Vettori in April, many questioned his ability on the ground.
 But after beating Vettori by decision, Adesanya got his first headline bout – one which he said was the best of his year.